alejandroFMA/quiz/README.md

 ..**JavaScript*: JavaScript is used for the interactivity of the quiz.
 It handles user input, validation, and feedback.

 #### How to Play

-Open the index.html file in your web browser.
+1.Open the index.html file in your web browser.

-Start answering the questions by selecting the radio buttons.
+2.Start answering the questions by selecting the radio buttons.

-Hit the "Validate" button to check your answers.
+3.Hit the "Validate" button to check your answers.

-See the feedback on each question and your grand total score.
+4.See the feedback on each question and your grand total score.

-Please, be free to send feedback about any issues that the app may incurn.
+Please, be free to send anything about any issues that the app may incurn.